Dimserene/Dimserenes-Modpack/README.md

-# Balatro Nightmare Modpack (for Steamodded-1.0.0 Balatro)
+# Dimserene's Modpack (for Steamodded-1.0.0 Balatro)
 (Updates frequently)
 A custom-made modpack that is hand-picked and put together by myself